Rabat - On Thursday July 23rd, the Moroccan people commemorated the 16th anniversary of the passing of King Hassan II.

 2- Most people expected King Hassan II to stay in power for a very SHORT time.

 Most observers expected Moulay Hassan to fail as he ascended the throne on Feb.
 26, 1961.

-Most people doubted that Hassan would manage to unite the country after his father Mohammed V who died in 1961.
+Most people doubted that King Hassan II would manage to unite the country after his father Mohammed V who died in 1961.
 Particularly, when he was a young Prince, the Western press often dubbed him as a playboy who liked gambling and actresses and was overly concerned with his wardrobe.

-Jokingly to King Juan Carlos of Spain, Hassan II said that most people did not expect him to stay in the power more than six months.
+Jokingly to King Juan Carlos of Spain, King Hassan II said that most people did not expect him to stay in the power more than six months.

 3 – Moroccans Believe King Hassan II enjoyed Baraka

 Moroccans liked to say King Hassan II enjoyed a special “Baraka”, a mystical protective karma peculiar to some, thought to come from Allah, as he has a direct descendant from Prophet Mohammed (PBUH).